 The main group of viewers along the Sacramento River where construction activities will occur are residents living adjacent to the levee and boaters on the Sacramento River.
 The proposed project is located within a primarily residential area of the Sacramento River with residential properties on the landside and a narrow riparian corridor on the waterside.
 Much of this stretch of the levee is closed to the general public by gates that prevent public access, however, the northern portions of the levee (Sites 1 and 2) and the area between Sump 132 and Garcia Bend Park include the paved Sacramento River Bike Trail on top of the levee, which is regularly used by recreationalists.
 The residents and recreationalists on the river and bike trail have views of large riparian trees and open views of the Sacramento River.
-Views from the levee crown consist of scenic images of the Sacramento River including tall green shade trees and other riparian vegetation on both sides of the river.
-Boaters on the Sacramento River have similar views of green riparian vegetation lining both banks of the river as well as views of tops of homes and buildings adjacent to the levee.
+Views from the levee crown consist of scenic images of the Sacramento River including tall green shade trees and other riparian vegetation lining both banks of the river as well as views of tops of homes and buildings adjacent to the levee.
 These views present a high degree of vividness and unity within the proposed project area therefore, the visual quality is considered high.